One question comes up right away when anyone decides to buy a home:

 Consider the Costs of Homeownership Vs. Housing Alternatives

-The formulas and considerations above should give you a good way to start assessing affordability in cities with average housing prices.
+The formulas and considerations above are an excellent place to start assessing affordability in cities with average housing prices.
 In some cities, typical families and individuals are forced to spend a much higher percentage of their income on housing.
-If you're tied to an expensive city, you may have to make different judgments about affordability.
+If you're tied to purchasing in an expensive city, you may have to make different judgments about affordability.

-According to a Zillow study published recently, experts, average buyers in the largest markets spend close to 30 percent of their income on housing payments, and in Los Angeles, it would take over 40 percent of the largest income to afford a median-priced home.
-In these situations, prospective buyers might do well to wait until they can reduce other obligations, accumulate a larger down payment, and consider the risks they might take by extending themselves.
+According to a recently published Zillow study, average buyers in the largest markets spend close to 30 percent of their income on housing payments.
+It would take over 40 percent of the largest income in Los Angeles to afford a median-priced home.

-How do you figure out how much you can afford to pay to buy a home?
-You'll do better if you research area property taxes, homeowners insurance, association dues, upkeep, and other basic homeownership costs and add them to your estimated mortgage payments.
-You might also consider the impact of changing neighborhoods on other costs, like transportation or daycare.
+Research area property taxes, homeowners insurance, association dues, upkeep, and other necessary homeownership costs to add to your estimated mortgage payments.
+You might also consider the impact of changing neighborhoods on other living expenses, such as commuting or daycare.

 Don't forget that you also need to allocate income to pay utilities, buy groceries, and save for retirement and emergencies.
-Obviously, you will still want to have some money left from your paycheck to have some fun.
+And don't forget about fun.
+Homeownership requires a lot of responsibility, and you'll want to have some budget left over to play.

 If you think you might be ready to buy a house, talk with one of our mortgage advisors about what you qualify for, and find out how much you can comfortably afford.